anoksha-na/NeuroSight/README.md

 ## Usage

-1. Open the web application in your browser.
+1. Open the web application in your browser and login as Doctor or Patient.
-2. Upload an MRI or CT scan image using the provided interface.
+2. Upload an MRI or CT scan image using the provided interface (as Doctors).
-3. View the predicted medical condition displayed on the results page.
+3. View the predicted medical condition displayed on the results page (as Patients).

 ## License